How can creams treat herpes?

 - You should keep well hydrated by drinking plenty of water whilst taking them

-You cannot swap the cream with tablets or vice versa – the cream can only be applied to the skin to treat cold sores or genital herpes.
-Tablets are reserved for recurrent cold sore outbreaks, herpes infections inside your mouth, genital herpes and more severe infections.
+You cannot swap the cream with tablets or vice versa – the cream can only be applied to the skin to treat cold sores.
+Tablets can be used for recurrent cold sore outbreaks, herpes infections inside your mouth, genital herpes and more severe infections.
 Tablets are also prescribed to prevent the virus from spreading to other parts of the body where it can cause more severe infections in people with weak immune systems.
 There are also different dosages of the tablets available that are prescribed depending on how severe your infection is.

 - To place an order, fill in our brief questionnaire and select your preferred treatment